mdibl/pipeline-prep/README.md

  a software tool, or a file format manipulation.
 These steps are applied to the primary data (generated from an experimental assay) to produce visualizable data" ~ENCODE
  ```
- Pipeline-prep repos is a set of scripts and configuration used to execute the first two steps of a given data pipeline.
+ Pipeline-prep repos is a set of scripts and configuration used to
- These steps include  Pre-Indexing reference genome/transcripome and Pre-processing the reads.
+ execute the first step of a given data pipeline - Which is Pre-Indexing reference genome/transcripome.

   ## Data Pipeline Steps